 Proposal 3c: For Option B, RAN3 to decide whether to use the XnAP UE ID or the BAP address as the identifier for the MT in the initial TMM message sent by the DU’s CU to the MT’s CU.

-Proposal 3d: In case the BAP address is used, the destination XnAP UE ID field in the initial TMM message is set to a dummy value.
+Proposal 3d: In case the BAP address is used, the destination XnAP UE ID field in the initial TMM message is set to a specified dummy value.

 [ZTE] Agree, but prefer to use “Non-F1-Terminating IAB-donor UE XnAP ID” instead of “destination XnAP UE ID” to avoid confusion.
 So we suggest the following rewording:

-Proposal 3d: In case the BAP address is used, the destination XnAP UE ID field in the initial TMM message is set to a dummy value.
+Proposal 3d: In case the BAP address is used, the Non-F1-Terminating IAB-donor UE XnAP ID field in the initial TMM message is set to a dummy value.

 [Ericsson]: we prefer the original wording.
 If we go for BAP address, then another problem arises.
 Namely, in the first TMM run between the two donors, one dummy XnAP UE ID will be used, and in all subsequent run, the correct one will be used (since both donors will learn both XnAP UE IDs).
 From the MT’s CU’s point of view, it doesn’t know how to distinguish dummy value vs correct value.
 If there are link breaks, software upgrades or disturbances in the network, it is not easy to know whether a TMM run was the first run vs the subsequent run.
 If 3GPP can define a fixed dummy value (which should never be used by any real node), that would simplify the issue and it becomes easier to specify too.